High Availability for Compute Instances

 heat-admin@compute-n $ echo c > /proc/sysrq-trigger

-Wait a few minutes and then verify that these instances re-spawned on another Compute nodes.
+Wait a few minutes for the node to restart, and then verify that the instances from the Compute node that you crash are re-created on another Compute node:

 stack@director $ nova list --fields name,status,host stack@director $ nova service-list